google-deepmind/mujoco/doc/XMLreference.rst

    When the camera mode is "targetbody" or "targetbodycom", this attribute becomes required.
 It specifies which body should be targeted by the camera.
 In all other modes this attribute is ignored.

+.. _body-camera-orthographic:

+:at:`orthographic`: :at-val:`[false, true], "false"`
+   Whether the camera uses a perspective projection (the default) or an orthographic projection.
+Setting this attribute changes the semantic of the :ref:`fovy<body-camera-fovy>` attribute, see below.

 .. _body-camera-fovy:

 :at:`fovy`: :at-val:`real, "45"`
-   Vertical field of view of the camera, expressed in degrees regardless of the global angle setting.
-The horizontal field of view is computed automatically given the window size and the vertical field of view.
+   Vertical field-of-view of the camera.
+If the camera uses a perspective projection, the field-of-view is expressed in degrees, regardless of the global :ref:`compiler/angle <compiler-angle>` setting.
+If the camera uses an orthographic projection, the field-of-view is expressed in units of length; note that in this case the default of 45 is too large for most scenes and should likely be reduced.
+In either case, the horizontal field of view is computed automatically given the window size and the vertical field of view.

 .. _body-camera-resolution: